arbor-sim/arbor/doc/morphology.rst

-Sample trees comprise a sequence of samples starting from a *root* sample, together with a parent-child adjacency relationship where a child sample is distal to its parent Branches in the tree occur where a parent sample has more than one child, and a sample can not have more than one parent.
+Sample trees comprise a sequence of samples starting from a *root* sample, together with a parent-child adjacency relationship where a child sample is distal to its parent.
+Branches in the tree occur where a sample has more than one child.
+Furthermore, a sample can not have more than one parent.
 In this manner, neuron morphologies are modelled as a *tree*, where cables that represent dendrites and axons can branch, but branches can not rejoin.

+When refering to samples in a sample tree, the following definitions are used:

 * *root*: The first sample in the sample tree, assigned id 0.

-  * later xxx

-* *parent*: Each sample has one parent parent, except the root sample.
+* *parent*: Each sample has one parent, except the root sample.

   * A sample's id is always greater than the id of its parent.
   * The ids of samples on the same unbranched section of cable do not need to be contiguous.

 * *child*: The children of sample *s* are samples whose parent is *s*.
 * *terminal*: A sample with no children.
+Terminals lie at the end of dendritic trees or axons.
 * *fork*: A sample with more than one child.
 Fork points are where a cable splits into two or more branches.
-* *collocated*: A sample is collocated with its parent if they have the same location
+* *collocated*: A sample is collocated with its parent if they have the same location.

-  * Used in to indicate a discontinuity in the radius of a cable, or the start of a child branch with a different radius than its parent.
+  * collocation is used to indicate a discontinuity in the radius of a cable, or the start of a child branch with a different radius than its parent.

-Some of these concepts are illustrated in the sample tree :ref:`below <morph-stree-fig>`:
+Some of these definitions are illustrated in the sample tree :ref:`below <morph-stree-fig>`:

-* The tree is composed of 7 samples, enumerated from 0 to 6.
+* The tree is composed of 7 samples, enumerated with ids from 0 to 6.
 * The root of the tree is sample 0.
 * Sample 3 is a fork point whose children are samples 4 and 6.
 * Samples 5 and 6 are terminals, with no children.